boomerang-io/flow.services/README.md

 Kubernetes.
 Additional implementations can be added, such as running tasks on IBM Code Engine or Azure Container Apps, etc

+The [Common LIbrary](./lib-common) holds shared models, entities, repository, and util classes in use across the services.

 ```mermaid
 graph LR
     A[External Requests] -->|HTTP| B[Flow Service]